 The timing for this depends on the complexity of the application and the specific regime which, in some cases, establishes deadlines in legislation.
 We'll keep in touch throughout the process to clarify any elements of the application or to seek additional information if needed.

-If your product or process has been authorised by the European Commission and the necessary legislation is in place and applies at the time the UK leaves the EU, that authorisation will remain valid in the UK after Brexit.
+If your product or process has been authorised by the European Commission and the necessary legislation is in place and applies by the end of the transition period, that authorisation will remain valid in the UK.

 You will need to use our authorisation procedure to:

 - make changes to an existing authorisation

 - renew an existing authorisation